roppenheimer/AndroidAPS-alt-Guide/docs/pages/Sensitivity-detection-and-COB.md

 #### Example - Oref0

-Oref0 - the assumed effect of unabsorbed carbs is cut off after the specified maximum time
+> Oref0 - the assumed effect of unabsorbed carbs is truncated after a specified maximum time

 ![COB from oref0](../images/cob_oref0.png)

 ### Sensitivity AAPS

-Sensitivity is calculated the same way like Oref0 but you can specify time to the past.
-Minimal carbs absorption is calculated from max carbs absorption time from preferences
+Sensitivity is calculated the same way as Oref0 but you can specify how far back in time the algorithm will look.
+Minimal carbs absorption is calculated from the maximum carbs absorption time specified in the preferences.
+So our two settings are:

-  * Meal max absorbtion time (h)
+  * Meal max absorption time (h)
   * Interval for autosense (h)

 #### Example - Sensitivity AAPS

-Here the effect of COB is tapered down over time such that `COB == 0` after the specified Meal max absorbtion time
+> Here the effect of COB is tapered down over time such that `COB == 0` after the specified Meal max absorption time

 ![COB from AAPS](../images/cob_aaps.png)

-If minimal carbs absorption is used instead of value calculated from deviations, a green dot appears on COB graph
+If minimal carbs absorption is used instead of value calculated from deviations, a green dot appears on the COB graph

 ### Sensitivity WeightedAverage

+This method is the fastest way to track sensitivity changes.

-Sensitivity is calculated as a weighted average from deviations.
-Deviations are calculated from the difference between the actual BG and that predicted by the algorithm.
-You can read a fuller description here: [OpenAPS decision inputs](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html#openaps-decision-inputs) Newer deviations have higher weight.
-Minimal carbs absorption is calculated from max carbs absorption time from preferences.
-This algorithm is fastest in following sensitivity changes.
+Sensitivity is calculated based on a weighted average of recent deviations.
+Deviations are calculated as the difference between the actual BG and that predicted by the algorithm.
+Newer deviations carry a greater weight in determining the sensitivity.
+The minimum rate of carb absorption is calculated from max carbs absorption time specified in the preferences.

   * Meal max absorbtion time (h)
   * Interval for autosense (h)

+You can read a fuller description here: [OpenAPS decision inputs](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html#openaps-decision-inputs).